Lancelot, the Knight of the Cart

-Chrétien's writings impacted the Arthurian canon, establishing Lancelot’s subsequent prominence in English literature.
-He was the first writer to deal with the Arthurian themes of the lineage of Lancelot, his relationship to Guinevere, secret love and infidelity, and the idea of courtly love.
-The text also deals with the Christian theme of sin.
+Chrétien's work impacted Arthurian legend, establishing Lancelot's subsequent prominence in Arthurian literature.
+He was the first writer to deal with the themes of the lineage of Lancelot, his relationship with Guinevere, their secret love and infidelity, and the idea of courtly love.
+In the 13th century, the story was incorporated in a greatly expanded form in the Vulgate Cycle.